According to a new report, the UK falls within the category of nations where people's workplace rights are regularly violated.

 5+ – No guarantee of rights due to breakdown of the rule of law: 8 countries including Central African Republic and Somalia.

 In examining the index – and by isolating OECD nations – countries with the best employment protections and widespread collective bargaining are the least unequal including Denmark, Sweden and Norway – but those with the most violations are the most unequal which includes the UK and the USA.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.